Student Guide · ATLAS Platform

 Option B — Researcher-administered (interviewer mode)

 Read each question aloud and select the patient's answer on their behalf.
 Use this when the patient has low literacy, vision impairment, or is not comfortable with technology.
-The scoring and data storage are identical.
+Start the session the same way — the scoring and data storage are identical regardless of who operates the device.

 Option C — ZOE voice assessment

 ZOE is an AI voice agent that guides the patient through the MMAS-8 verbally using the device's microphone.
+Start a patient session normally — when the MMAS-8 screen loads, activate ZOE from the instrument panel.
 The patient hears each question spoken aloud and responds naturally.
 ZOE interprets the response and records the answer.
-Note: ZOE requires Chrome or Edge and microphone permission.
+ZOE requires Chrome or Edge and microphone permission.
 The Student tier includes ZOE but does not include SOAP note generation.

 Step 4 — The consent screen